garrettdimon/minitest-heat/README.md

     $ gem install minitest-heat

-And add this line to your `test/test_helper.rb` file:
+And depending on your usage, you may need to require Minitest Heat in your test suite:

 ```ruby
 require 'minitest/heat'